Transition between laminate and ceramic tile floor.

 the wall and begin to lay your boards.
 Theres no need to start in the middle as

-you would if you were laying ceramic tile.
+you might if you were laying ceramic tile.

 Q. I had some kitchen damage and need to replace the cabinets AND flooring.
 Which do